mkrogemann/try-until/README.md

  - with an initial delay of ten seconds
  - rescue from ArgumentError and IOError (all others will bubble up)
  - stop when response document contains 'id' with value 'some_id'
- - log status (condition met, number of attempts left) to sdtout for each try
+ - log status (condition met, number of attempts left) to stdout for each try

 Not all of these settings are required.
 These are the default values: